 The Change That Refuses to Come

 A recent poll showed that 71 percent of Peruvians wanted current president Dina Boluarte to resign and favoured new elections.
-Universities and regional governments have also called for the same.
+Universities and regional governments have also called for the.
 Yet so far, Boluarte refuses.

 In the last weeks, various proposals for new elections have been presented in Congress by different political forces, including Peru Libre and the Fujimorista Fuerza Popular.
 Along with its motion, Peru Libre also asked for a referendum on a new constitution.
 But all these proposals have been rejected.